 Venu and his partner looked at what previously scaled in the supply chain, and what was not scaling currently.
 They initially looked at RFID which had struggles in scaling, but after six or seven years it was able to get billions of volume and able to go at a unit level for a very low cost.
 What started at $1-2 per unit has decreased to 2¢ per unit.

-When they looked at IoT, they wondered if there was a way to replicate that RFID model into the rest of the ecosystem.
+When they looked at IoT device monitoring, they wondered if there was a way to replicate that RFID model into the rest of the ecosystem.
 They felt the time was right with the technology coming together and their experience with silicon to define it to meet this type of manufacturing process.

 Get in touch with Venu and his team through their website.

-To connect with other IoT professionals, reach out to BH IoT Group.
+To connect with our IoT consulting professionals, reach out to BH IoT Group.